M22AIE224/MultiAgent_MCP_LLM/README.md

 ## Step 6.
 Open the browser for Student UI

 Open the browser with URL  http://127.0.0.1:5000
-# a Wnter the User Query:
+# a Enter the User Query:
 Eg - What is the Acedemic Calander
    - Show me the UG Programs and Curriculam
    - Can I see the latest All Curriculam